Roger & Novak: Every Match Ever Played

-The Serbian now leads the pair's electric FedEx ATP Head2Head series 25-22.
-Their rivalry features the second-most matches played in the Open Era; only Djokovic and Rafael Nadal have faced off more often, with 52 battles.
+The Serbian leads the pair's electric FedEx ATP Head2Head series 26-22, with wins in six of their past seven clashes.
+Their rivalry features the second-most matches played in the Open Era; only Djokovic and Rafael Nadal have faced off more often, with 54 battles.

-Here's a look at their 47 previous meetings...
+Here's a look at Djokovic and Federer's 48 meetings...

 2018 Rolex Paris Masters semi-finals, indoor hard, Djokovic d.
 Federer 76(6) 57 76(3)